 Helping a Person During a Seizure

-A seizure can be terrifying to watch, especially if you've never seen one before.
+A seizure can be scary to watch, especially if you've never seen one before.
 A seizure temporarily interferes with muscle control, movement, speech, vision, or awareness.
-It may cause a person's entire body to shake violently for a few seconds to a few minutes, and he or she may lose consciousness.
+It may cause a person's entire body to shake for a few seconds to a few minutes, and they may lose consciousness.

 Seizures can be mild to severe, and they affect people differently.
 Even though you may feel helpless around someone having a seizure and find it difficult to watch, there are many things you can do to help.

 Time the seizure, if you can.
 If the seizure lasts longer than 5 minutes or the person seizing is pregnant (no matter how long the seizure lasts), call 911 or other emergency services immediately.